-Keeping data and applications safe in the cloud is one the most visible challenges facing cloud teams in 2018.
-Cloud storage services where data resides are frequently a target for hackers, not because the services are inherently weak, but because they are often improperly configured.
+Keeping data and applications safe in the cloud is one of the most visible challenges facing cloud teams in 2020.
+Cloud storage services where data resides are frequently a target for hackers, not because the services are inherently weak but because they are often improperly configured.

 Encryption—to protect data at rest and in-flight—should be an organization’s number-one priority when using any storage service.
 On AWS, its Elastic Block Store (EBS) service provides persistent block-level storage volumes for Amazon EC2 instances.
 EBS volumes can be attached to your instances and primarily used for data that is rapidly changing or that requires specific input/output operations per second, (IOPS).
 Because they provide persistent level storage to your instances, EBS volumes are ideally suited for retaining important data and can be used to store personally identifiable information (PII).
 In any environment where this is the case, it’s essential that data on the volume is encrypted to protect it from malicious activity.